allegro/allegro.tech/_posts/2015-06-17-Allegrotech-youth-our-educational-project.md

 ---

 The pace of today’s world seems to be getting faster and faster.
 Trends, technologies, requirements and possibilities change in a blink of an eye.
-When I graduated from [the Complex of Mechanical, Electrical and Electronic Schools in Toruń (ZSMEiE)](http://www.zsmeie.torun.pl) 7 years ago, I knew that one day I would work on the largest projects at [Allegro Group](http://allegrotech.io) as well as I know that many others Students don't have any vision of their future role in their own life.
+When I graduated from [the Complex of Mechanical, Electrical and Electronic Schools in Toruń (ZSMEiE)](http://www.zsmeie.torun.pl) 7 years ago, I knew that one day I would work on the largest projects at [Allegro Group](http://allegrotech.io) as well as I know that many others Students don’t have any vision of their future role in their own life.
 After almost 4 years of my career I decided to share my experience with people who face the same choice I faced 7 years ago.